Driv3r-tech/ai-dialog-guide/chapters/eng/chapter16.md

 ---

-## 📊 Table 3 — What Not to Share in AI Chats
+## 📊 What Not to Share in AI Chats

 | Category                 | Examples                                                                 |
 |--------------------------|--------------------------------------------------------------------------|